kkyr/assert/README.md

 ### Field name

-You can optionally specify a field name for additional context during failures:
+You can optionally specify a Field name for additional context during failures:

 ```go
 func TestSuperhero(t *testing.T) {